Manufacturing Market Gateways

 Future Forward Factories

-The “Future Forward Factories” project, initiated by Fashion for Good, focuses on transforming tier 2 processing in the textile industry through innovative low-impact, decarbonisation solutions.
+Initiated by Fashion for Good, Future Forward Factories focuses on transforming tier 2 processing in the textile industry through innovative low-impact, decarbonisation solutions.
 It aims to generate actionable blueprints for factories of the future that combine renewable energy and technology upgradation including mostly dry processing innovations.
-These blueprints take into account the macro geographical factors that are customised for every product to achieve next-zero facilities with a strong return on investment.
-The blueprint also takes into account the Just Transition lens to ensure that the transitioning from a conventional to Future Forward Factories is inclusive and people-centric.
+These blueprints take into account macro geographical factors, product customisations, and a lens of just transition to achieve near net-zero facilities that not only offer a strong return on investment, but are also inclusive and people-centric.